VolumeWarsBSC/volumewars-docs/game/mechanics.md

 ---
 # Game Mechanics

 Volume Wars is designed to provide the most rewards the early adopters.
-To achieve this we need to adjust the game variables using reward chance and prize pool percentage allocation.
-Currently these rewards are set at certain amounts, approximately 7.2 BNB per legendary, but this number will increase over time while remaining sensitive toward adoption of the protocol.
+This is achieved by adjusting game variables such as reward chances and prize pool percentage allocation.
+Currently the probabilities are balanced to ensure minting a legendary costs 7.2 BNB worth of attacks on average, but this number will increase over time while remaining sensitive toward adoption of the protocol.

 !!!primary
+25% of attack volume in BNB is distributed among Legendary holders in the form of staking rewards.
+The more legendaries there are, the less yield there is for each individual Legendary.
+In the long term, we want to adjust the difficulty of obtaining a Legendary such that on average one Legendary is minted per season.
+These NFTs expire and are unstaked automatically after 52 seasons, so the revenue would ideally be split between around 52 NFTs at some point in the future.

+In practice there is no guarantee as this is probabilistic and it depends on how much volume is generated.
+However more volume results in more rewards to split among holders.

-Remember, total rewards for legendary NFT holders is dependent on volume divided by the total legendary NFTs in circulation.
-Regarding this, our long term planning is to set our variables that allow for at least 1 legendary NFT to be minted per season.
-Of course this proposition is subjective towards seasonal volume as these NFTs are dropped based upon BNB spent.
-So starting out we have implemented a percentage decrease in the odds to obtain a legendary NFT as adjusted weekly and influenced by protocol volume.
+Starting out we have implemented a percentage decrease in the odds to obtain a legendary NFT as adjusted weekly and influenced by protocol volume.
 !!!